 Accounts receivable collections can be a costly and time-consuming process for your AR team.
 Systematizing invoicing and payment with the right tools and communication can significantly decrease the time you spend on these tasks and improve DSO.
 Good news is, different collection methods exist and it’s likely you’ll find one that fits your need!

-Aggressive and impersonal collections strategies, like incessant automated payment reminders and collections agencies, can damage relationships with your clients.
+Aggressive and impersonal dunning strategies, like incessant automated payment reminders and collections agencies, can damage relationships with your clients.
 A more effective process combines automation with personalization to save you time and maintain client relationships.